Patient Report Experience Measure (PREM)

-Catherine Stannard, Programme Support Officer, UK Renal Registry, firstname.lastname@example.org
+Catherine Stannard, Quality Improvement Programme Manager, UK Renal Registry, firstname.lastname@example.org

 The Kidney Patient Reported Experience Measure (PREM) is a national annual survey of kidney patients.

 2018 is the third year of the survey.
-Results from 2016 and 2017 can be found below.
-Kidney patients being cared for in NHS renal units in the United Kingdom can take part.
+Results from 2016, 2017 and 2018 can be found below.
+Kidney patients being cared for in NHS renal units in the United Kingdom were invited to take part.

-The aim of the PREM survey is to
+The aim of the Kidney PREM is to

 - Help renal unit teams understand how patients feel about their experience of care